markdoc/docs/pages/docs/functions.md

 # {% $markdoc.frontmatter.title %}

-Functions let you extend Markdoc with custom utilities, which let you transform your content and [variables](/docs/syntax#variables) at runtime.
+Functions enable you extend Markdoc with custom utilities, which let you transform your content and [variables](/docs/syntax#variables) at runtime.

 ## Creating a custom function